mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 implementing classes describe.
 When you create a new node, the owner is an [FreeFloatNodeOwner](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.smodel%28MPS.Core%2F%29%2F%7EFreeFloatNodeOwner), This is the state any node has at creation time when a node wasn't added to any model yet.
 When the node is part of a model, it has an [AttachedNodeOwner](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.smodel%28MPS.Core%2F%29%2F%7EAttachedNodeOwner).
 After calling `myNode.detach` it has an [DetachedNodeOwner](http://127.0.0.1:63320/node?ref=6ed54515-acc8-4d1e-a16c-9fd6cfe951ea%2Fjava%3Ajetbrains.mps.smodel%28MPS.Core%2F%29%2F%7EDetachedNodeOwner).
 The node could go be added back to a model.

-??? question "How do you initialize a node?"
+??? question "How do you initialize a node? :beginner:"

     ```kroki-plantuml
 @from_file:aspects/diagrams/initialize_node_car_example.puml